August Bungert: Carmen Sylva and Leutesdorf

 In Italy, Bungert made the acquaintance of the Queen of Romania, Elisabeth of Wied, known artistically as Carmen Sylva, who would become of great importance in his later life and for his music.
 Through Sylva he finally gained the yearned-for access to the highest nobility.
 Bungert was a regular guest in the royal Wied castles and in the Swedish and Rumanian royal courts.

 In 1890, Sylva gave him an expensive Bechstein grand piano, and in 1894 she transferred the ownership of a house to him.
 The house was situated on the Rhine in Leutesdorf, had a large garden and was renovated by the Cologne architect Carl Schauppmeyer in the Ionic style.
 The villa is still considered an adornment in the plane-tree-lined Rheinallee (today August-Bungert-Allee).
 Bungert furnished the house with expensive furniture, works of art and memorabilia.
 He celebrated his greatest artistic triumphs during this time, especially with the setting of Sylva's poetry to music and his Rhine-songs, which he often composed sitting at his regular table in the Rhine garden of the Leyscher Hof Hotel in Leutesdorf, for which he mostly wrote the texts himself.

 Sylva founded an organization called the Bungert-Bund to promote his music.
-Apart from a comic opera called Die Studenten von Salmanca (The Students of Salamanca), he concentrated on two epic tetralogies based on the Iliad and the Odyssey entitled Homerische Welt (The Homeric World).
+Apart from a comic opera called Die Studenten von Salamanca (The Students of Salamanca), he concentrated on two epic tetralogies based on the Iliad and the Odyssey entitled Homerische Welt (The Homeric World).
 The first part, The Iliad (unfinished), was divided into Achilles and Clytemnestra (with three further sections planned).
 The second part, which was completed and performed in Dresden between 1898 and 1903, was The Odyssey, which was divided into Circe, Nausicaa, Odysseus' Return and Odysseus' Death, and was performed more than 100 times in the rest of Europe.

 During this time, Bungert was considered to be the antithesis of Wagner - Wagner's works drew themes from Norse mythology, while Bungert's libretti were influenced by the Greek classics.
 Bungert was strongly influenced by Wagner, and planned to build a Bayreuth-style theatre in Bad Godesberg.